EvanMPutnam/ARCade-Chip8-Augmented-Reality-Arcade-Playground/README.md

 # ARCade-Chip8 Augmented Reality Arcade Playground

-An augmented reality playground that has
+An augmented reality playground that uses ARKit to display an arcade cabinet that emulates CHIP8.